Vicchang/RayarkTutorial/PresentationWeek2.md

   2. Exception safty: When exception occurs, the call stack would be broken.
 It has great chance to cause resource leak without the implmentation of RAII.
 A well-designed RAII could prevent this case.
   3. Immediation of resource releasing: GC will release resource automatically in the future, but RALL can guaruntee the resource would be released as long as the object is destroyed.
 In severe environment, it is better to release memory as quickly as possible.

-  It is prefered to RALL over plain function calls is due to the third reason, Immediation of resource release.
+  It is prefered to RALL over plain function calls is due to the third reason, immediation of resource release.
 In C#, GC needs to consume some resource.
 As long as GC not taking place, the performance of the system would be better.
 Here is an exmple to illustrate plain function calls with RAII and without RAII.
   ```C#
   static void Main(string[] args)